dykstrom/fasm-ant/README.md

 ### System requirements

+*Minimum:* Java 8 and Ant 1.7.1.
-You need Java 8 and Ant 1.7 or later to use fasm-ant.
-Tested on Windows 7, Windows 10, and Ubuntu Linux.
+*Recommended:* Java 11 and Ant 1.10.9.

+Tested on Windows 10 and Ubuntu Linux.

 ### Installation

-Download the latest fasm-ant jar file and drop it in your Ant lib directory.
+Download the latest zip file from the GitHub [releases page](https://github.com/dykstrom/fasm-ant/releases), unzip it, and copy the jar file to your Ant lib directory.
 That's it!

 ### Configuration